Who’s That Voice in Your Head? Understanding Your Inner Critic

 2. Notice It Without Becoming It

-When the voice shows up, pause.
+When the voice appears, take a pause.
+Reflect:

 “Ah, there’s that old track again.”